teamdown/e-fonenana-frontend/README.md

 ## License

-Home Assistant is open-source and Apache 2 licensed.
+E-Fonenana is open-source and Apache 2 licensed.
 Feel free to browse the repository, learn and reuse parts in your own projects.